 They use crowds to their advantage

 Studies show that most consumers buy more when the store is crowded because they subconsciously want to be part of the group.
 Mondays and Tuesdays are generally the best days to shop.
 Whatever you do, avoid shopping on weekends.
-Here are the best ways to get deals on everything.

 They hook you with bogus coupons